 For this chocolate peanut butter fudge recipe:

-- I strongly recommend using peanut butter like Jif or Skippy which are classic no-stir peanut butters that do not separate.
+-I strongly recommend using peanut butter like Jif or Skippy which are classic no-stir peanut butters that do not separate.

-- I haven’t tried the Jif Naturals or Skippy Naturals in this recipes so I can’t speak to results.
+-I haven’t tried the Jif Naturals or Skippy Naturals in this recipes so I can’t speak to results.

-- Peanut butter that separates into solids + oil isn’t advisable.
+-Peanut butter that separates into solids + oil isn’t advisable.

-- I like smooth peanut butter but you can use crunchy.
+-I like smooth peanut butter but you can use crunchy.

-- Stick with full-fat and full sugar options for best results.
+-Stick with full-fat and full sugar options for best results.

+Not necessarily!
 This holiday fudge recipe keeps for weeks at room temperature!

 If you want to refrigerate it because you prefer chilled fudge or you live in a warmer climate and have a warm kitchen, you can store it airtight in the fridge for up to 3 months.